AIMS-Ghana/python-course/_days/08_objects.md

 But what are those things associated with `turtle` plotting?
 They are custom objects.

+Revisiting our previous example shape:

+{% include pyblock.md target="obj_square_i.py" %}

+Here we have gathered the properties of a particular square in one place and provided a uniform way to ask about them, and also to draw this particular square.

+However, we can do even more:

+{% include pyblock.md target="obj_square_ii.py" %}

 ## Task: Convert Your Shape Work Into Objects